AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/lattice.rst

     The folder path where the result objects are stored for the lattice.
 Click |copy| to copy the folder path.

 Input
    The input parameters passed to the lattice function.
 Click the parameter string to copy a serialized version of the input.
-You can unserialize the object with pickle.
+You can unserialize the object with the Python :code:`pickle` module.

 Result
     The :code:`Result` object returned by the lattice execution.
 Click the parameter string to copy a serialized version of the result.
-You can unserialize the object with pickle.
+You can unserialize the object with the Python :code:`pickle` module.

 Executor
     The type of executor to which the lattice is assigned.

 Function String
-    The lattice Python function.
+    The :code:`lattice`-decorated Python function.

 .. |copy| image:: ../../_static/copy_icon.png
     :width: 20px